juandavidp9/juandavidp9/README.md

 **I am deeply interested in**

+-  Machine Learning models
 -  Learning web development (Backend)

-- Studying Machine Learning models

 **A couple of projects are**

+- 🧊 <a href="https://ley2300.streamlit.app/">PaLM Chat App (trained in custom data)</a>

 - 🧊 <a href="https://juandavidp9-ds4app-main-c0tgp1.streamlit.app/">Cooking Time App (Python: OSL and Random Forest)</a>

 - 🧊 <a href="https://github.com/juandavidp9/TaskApp">Task App (Django and Python)</a>